Is UChicago Test Optional?

 Application Fee and Automatic Fee Waiver

-Students who wish to apply for need-based financial aid at the University of Chicago are not required to pay an application fee in order to do so.
-Our application fee is $75 for students who are not applying for need-based financial aid and can be submitted through either the Coalition Application or the Common Application.
+Students who wish to apply for need-based financial aid at the University of Chicago are not required to pay an application fee.
+The application fee is $75 for students not applying for need-based financial aid and can be submitted through either the Coalition Application or the Common Application.

 Report from Middle and High School and a Transcript from High School

 You should talk to the guidance counselor at your secondary school about filling out the Secondary School Report and submitting it along with your official transcript.
 If your secondary school does not have a counselor available to submit the Secondary School Report and transcript on your behalf, a teacher or school administrator may do so instead.
-You have the option to self-submit your high school transcript if you attend a high school in the United States.
+You can self-submit your high school transcript if you attend a high school in the United States.

 Report from the Secondary School

-The Secondary School Report gives us a summary of your performance academically during your time in secondary school.
-Through either the Coalition Application or the Common Application, guidance counselors at secondary schools have the opportunity to electronically submit letters of recommendation and school forms on behalf of their students.
+The Secondary School Report gives us a summary of your performance during your time in secondary school.
+Through either the Coalition Application or the Common Application, guidance counselors at secondary schools can electronically submit letters of recommendation and school forms on behalf of their students.

 Transcript from the High School

 Your high school ought to provide you with an official transcript that details the classes you took and your grades throughout the entirety of your high school career.
-When we are reviewing your application, we will use your transcript as a roadmap to follow your academic journey through high school.
+When they review your application, they will use your transcript as a roadmap to follow your academic journey through high school.

 For first-year applicants, UChicago requires two recommendations from teachers from their high school, and for transfer applicants, UChicago requires two recommendations from college instructors.
 Academic subjects include mathematics, social studies, history, science, English or literature, a foreign language, and other classes in which you are doing substantial amounts of reading, writing, or class discussion.